luanorlandi/Text-Compressor/README.md

 TextCompressor.jar decode -i encode.txt -o  decode.txt
 ```

-TextCompressor will find out in the header of the file which compressions were previously applied , so there is no need to indicate which algorithm to use.
+TextCompressor will find out in the header of the file which compressions were previously applied, so there is no need to indicate which algorithm to use.

 ### Results